L1 Visa Denied?

 The US L1 visa is a valuable tool for multinational companies looking to deploy specialist talent to US-based operations.
 It offers many benefits both for the employer, seeking to achieve commercial advantage.
 It is commonly used by larger firms and recently often by tech firms to transfer employees to existing businesses but can also be used by smaller firms to establish a presence in the US.
 In addition, L1 employees can gain the right to work in the USA and potentially become eligible for a US Green Card.

-However, the L1 visa refusal rate has notably increased under the current US administration.
-This has impacted business and workforce planning strategies as the prospects of attaining the L1 visa have become less certain.
+However, the L1 visa remains a highly-scrutinized route.
 Stringent eligibility criteria apply and applications must evidence conclusively to the adjudicator why the US-based role cannot be performed by a US-resident worker.

-This article will look at some of the reasons why an L1 visa is denied and what you can do to increase chances of success.
+This article will look at some of the reasons why an L1 visa is denied and what you can do if facing a denied L1 application.